GitRubin1/AWS-VPC/README.md

 # AWS-VPC
-Create cloud VPC in terraform using https://www.youtube.com/watch?v=qnkxOwvHNt4&t=407s and adding IPv6 information using Terraform documentation
+Create cloud VPC in terraform using https://www.youtube.com/watch?v=qnkxOwvHNt4&t=407s as a basis and adding IPv6 compatibility using Terraform documentation from https://www.terraform.io/docs/index.html